MxGutierrez/laravel-vue-terraform/README.md

 There are great articles out there that everytime the pipeline runs, `terraform plan` command is executed and whenever terraform suggests changes, a manual approval is required to confirm the apply and modify the current infrastructure, everything taken care from the pipeline ui interface.

 #### 5. Multi env (staging environment)

+The project works with a single environment.
+Would be great to bring a staging environment into the flow to test out infrastructure changes before going into production.